0snap/wg-tools/README.md

 # WG-Tools

+You can get the whole application containerized for self hosting at dockerhub!

+Frontend:
 [![](https://badge.imagelayers.io/fixel/wg-tools:backend.svg)](https://imagelayers.io/?images=fixel/wg-tools:frontend 'Get your own badge on imagelayers.io')

+Backend:
 [![](https://badge.imagelayers.io/fixel/wg-tools:backend.svg)](https://imagelayers.io/?images=fixel/wg-tools:backend 'Get your own badge on imagelayers.io')

+Mongo-Container:
 [![](https://badge.imagelayers.io/fixel/wg-tools:mongo.svg)](https://imagelayers.io/?images=fixel/wg-tools:mongo 'Get your own badge on imagelayers.io')

 ## Purpose

+If you are living in a flat share and have to manage expenses or other stuff and you want some just-working tool for that purpose, then you are at the right place here.
+This applicaiton is meant for diy hosting and development.
+Feel free to contribute!

+A hosted and super-pre-alpha version can be found at: [wg-tools.de](http://wg-tools.de).

+### Behavior

-Lightweight application for self hosting.
-Stores expenses and calculates mean.
-Offers a human-usable interface for non-tech people.
-Currently under development, feel free to join.
-Nexts steps are a test setup, after the initial idea is roughly shaped into code.
-Then come all the things in "thoughts.txt".
+You can create a WG (flat share) with a login, then actually login with that.
+The app stores expenses and calculates the mean among all participants.
+It offers a human-usable interface for non-tech people.
+Currently under development, so basically anything may change from now to then!!!
+Nexts steps are security tests for the login.
+Then come all the things that are not already checkmarked below in this readme.

-Its planned to host this app for my own usage purposes -- anyone who stumbles upon that page may use it as well.
-As soon as I find pre-alpha enough it will be hosted on wg-tools.de

 ## Usage

 You need a mongodb, python and nodejs.
-Everything is setup for development; start the frontend with "npm run dev" and the python server with "./server.py".
+Everything is setup for development; start the frontend with "npm run dev" and the python server with "script/devServer.sh".
 Your mongodb should be running on localhost.
+Or start everything inside a container if you just want to use this.
+Install docker-compose and start everything via 'up'.

 ## Todos